RustyRoboticsBV/Rusty.Quantities/README.md

   - Trigonometric functions: `Sin`, `Cos` and `Tan`.
   - Interpolation functions: `Step` and `Lerp`.

-- Convenience properties: `Zero`, `One`, `Pi` and `TwoPi`.
+- Constant properties: `Zero`, `One`, `Pi` and `TwoPi`.

 ## Usage
-Here's an example for how to calculate an acceleration from distance, time and start speed.
+As an example: here's how you would calculate the start speed of a jump, from the jump height and gravity.

     using Rusty.Quantities;

-    public class Test
+    public class Character
     {
-        public Acceleration Calculate()
+        public Speed CalcJumpStartSpeed(Distance jumpHeight, Acceleration gravity)
         {
-            Distance s = 10;
-            Time t = 5;
-            Speed u = 30;
-            return Acceleration.AccelerationFromSTU(s, t, u);
+            return Speed.StartSpeedFromSVA(jumpHeight, 0, gravity);
         }
     }

-For further details: all structs and their properties, methods and operators have been documented with a short summary.
+For further details: all structs and their members have been documented with a short summary.

 ## Planned Features
 - More math methods, such as: `Repeat`, `PingPong`, `Map`, `Snap` and `SmoothStep`.
 - An angle quantity.
+- Conversion to game engine types, while preserving engine agnosticism.

 ## Limitations
 Since exporting structs is currently not possible in the Godot game engine, the quantity structs cannot be edited in the inspector.
 As a work-around, you should export a `double` instead.

 Should this feature become available in a future release, it will be added to this utility.

 ## Issues
-The script were generated using [this generator repository](https://github.com/RustyRoboticsBV/Rusty.Quantities.Generator).
+The scripts were generated using [this generator repository](https://github.com/RustyRoboticsBV/Rusty.Quantities.Generator).

 For any issues or feature proposals, please submit an issue on that repo.